Installation for Linux

 Basic Installation (No GUI)

-First, install Docker.
-Then, follow the examples below to create an OS-specific SCT installation.
+Then, follow the example below to create an OS-specific SCT installation.

 Docker Image: Ubuntu